zotroneneis/zotroneneis.github.io/content/posts/python/packaging_tools.md

 ## (Virtual) environment management

 ### Definition
-A tool that can perform enviornment management allows you to create and manage (virtual) environments.
+A tool that can perform environment management allows you to create and manage (virtual) environments.

 ### Motivation
 Why do we want to use environments in the first place?
 As mentioned in the beginning, projects have specific requirements (i.e. they depend on other packages).
 It's often the case that different projects require different versions of the same package.
-This can cause depenency conflicts.
+This can cause dependency conflicts.
 In addition, problems can occur when using `pip install` to install a package because the package is placed with your system-wide Python installation (e.g. system pollution).
 Some of these problems can be solved by using the `--user` flag.
 However, this option might not be known to everyone, especially beginners.
-Python has two main single-purpose tools that can be used to manage virtual envs: `venv` and `virtualenv`.
+Python has two main single-purpose tools that can be used to manage virtual environments: `venv` and `virtualenv`.
 Let's look at both of them in more detail.

 ### Tools
 {{< img src="/posts/python/figures/env_management.png" width="50%" align="center" >}}

 ### venv
-`venv` is the built-in Python package for creating virtual environments.
+[Venv](https://docs.python.org/3/library/venv.html) is the built-in Python package for creating virtual environments.
 This means that it is shipped with Python and does not have to be installed by the user.
 The most important commands are the following:
 ```bash
 # Create env
 python3 -m venv <env_name>